 Love is the very basis of human living.
 It is present in every iota of our day.
-But what does love feel like?
-The kind of love that can make us move mountains, sacrifice our desires in the blink of an eye, center our lives around the object of our love, and make us do what only love does?
-Read below the inspiring story of a 65-year-old woman who, overnight, decided to run a marathon that kept her love alive.
+But, what does love feel like?
+The kind of love that can make us move mountains, sacrifice our desires in the blink of an eye, center our lives around the object of our love, and make us do what only love does.
+Read below the inspiring story of a 65-year-old woman who, overnight, decided to run a marathon and showed exactly what love can do.

 Recently, I read the touching story of a woman in Life’s Amazing Secrets by Gaur Gopal Das.
 Here it is in my own words because I found it too beautiful to just quote verbatim.